Xcalizorz/Reddit-Deeplearning-Imagetool/CONTRIBUTING.md

 # Contributing

-When contributing to this repository, please first discuss the change you wish to make via an issue and discuss it. \
+When contributing to this repository, please first describe the change you wish to make via an issue and discuss it. \
 If there is an interesting issue you would like to work on, discuss it first and assign it to yourself, if possible.

 ## Pull Request Process